Naman95a/BrickBreaker_Game_Java/README.md

-Certainly!
 Let's break down the key components of the Brick Breaker game implementation and the concepts needed to understand and develop such a game.
 This explanation covers various parts of the code and the underlying concepts.

-### **1. Object-Oriented Programming (OOP) in Java**
+### **Object-Oriented Programming (OOP) in Java**

 The game is implemented using object-oriented programming (OOP) principles.
 The main components of the game, such as the ball, paddle, bricks, and the game panel, are represented as classes.
 These classes encapsulate the properties (attributes) and behaviors (methods) of these game elements.